Loading

 About Prof. Xavier Freixas

-Xavier Freixas (PhD, Toulouse 1978) is Dean of the Undergraduate School of Economics and Business Administration, Professor at the Universitat Pompeu Fabra, and Barcelona GSE Affiliated Professor.
+Xavier Freixas (PhD, Toulouse 1978) is Dean of the Undergraduate School of Economics and Business Administration, Professor at the Universitat Pompeu Fabra, and BSE Affiliated Professor.
 He is also Research Fellow at CEPR and Chairman of the Risk Based Regulation Program of the Global Association of Risk Professionals (GARP).

 He is past president of the European Finance Association and was previously Deutsche Bank Professor of European Financial Integration at Oxford University, Houblon Norman Senior Fellow of the Bank of England and Joint Executive Director Fundación de Estudios de Economía Aplicada (FEDEA).
 From 1989-1991 he was Professor at Montpellier and Toulouse Universities.